-Several resources are available in the City for residents experiencing homelessness.
+Several resources are available in The City for residents experiencing of Garden Grove continues to work with regional partners, including local nonprofits and surrounding jurisdictions, to address homelessness.
 Thomas House Family Shelter is a transitional shelter for homeless families with children.
 Interval House is a crisis shelter and center for victims of domestic abuse.
 Mercy House provides housing and comprehensive support services for people experiencing homelessness.
 City Net is a team of professionals working to end homelessness through outreach, case management, housing navigation, and census coordination.
 12-1-1 puts homeless people in contact with resources in their area.
 In May 2021, the City approved a one-year pilot program that identifies Be Well OC (Mind OC) as the service provider for the City's Mobile Crisis Response Team that will, in partnership with the Police Department, provide a mobile mental health unit to enhance the City's homeless resources.